CARC 224 Active

 Cause Frequency

-Patient reported identity theft to payer The patient directly notified the payer that their insurance identity has been compromised, triggering an account freeze and verification requirement for all claims Occasional
+Patient reported identity theft to the payer The patient notified their insurance company that their identity has been compromised, triggering additional verification requirements Common

 How to Resolve